Green Tea Oral Dosage Forms

 What may interact with this medication?

-Check with your doctor or healthcare professional if you are taking any of the following medications:
+Check with your care team if you are taking any of the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.